 Stage Description 1 Install prerequisite products, such as DB2 Version 7.
 Configure z/OS subsystems, such as resource recovery services (RRS) and workload management.
 2 Install WebSphere for z/OS using SMP/E according to the WebSphere Application Server V4.0.1 for z/OS and OS/390: Program Directory (if you use CBPDO) or ServerPac: Installing Your Order (if you use ServerPac).
 3 Run the customization dialog.
 Through a series of panels, you choose options and define variables.
 Using your values, the dialog tailors the WebSphere for z/OS customization jobs but does not execute them.
 Rather, the dialog provides a custom set of instructions for you to follow.
 When you finish the dialog, you have a set of instructions and tailored jobs ready to complete the product customization.
 4 Follow the instructions created by the customization dialog.
 The instructions take you through a process we call the bootstrap.
 When you finish, you have a complete WebSphere for z/OS run-time configuration.
+Note: For pre-installation planning, we provide a sample set of instructions in "Sample customized instructions for initial installation and customization" on page 363.
+Be sure to follow the instructions you generate for your system, since they will differ from the sample.
 5 Install the workstation-based Administration and Operations applications (also called the System Management User Interface).

-Stage Description 6 With the Administration application, create the J2EE or CORBA (MOFW) server definitions.
+6 With the Administration application, create the J2EE or CORBA (MOFW) server definitions.
 These servers are used by the installation verification programs and are examples of application servers you will create for your own applications.
 7 Run the installation verification programs to verify your WebSphere for z/OS system is working properly.